tuck1s/sparkypmtatracking/README.md

 you should see `PONG`

-### Installing and configuring nginx proxy
+## NGINX
-This provides protection for your application server.
+This can provide protection for your open/click tracking server.

 ```
 sudo yum install nginx